Nevada Gov. Brian Sandoval OKs state library funding | NevadaAppeal.com

 "We were thrilled when it passed, especially when it passed unanimously," said Joan Dalusung, assistant director of the Washoe County Library and member of the State Council on Libraries and Literacy.
 "We were impressed and honored that the Senate Finance Committee took it upon itself to introduce this bill."

-Lawmakers approved Senate Bill 549 for $500,000 on Sunday night as the session end quickly approached.
+Lawmakers approved Senate Bill 549 for $500,000 on June 4 as the session end quickly approached.
 It was one of 71 bills Gov. Brian Sandoval signed into law Thursday.

 Funds will be allocated for collection development, bookmobile services, statewide databases and emerging technology.